 Time pases, SciFi shows the episodes, and low and behold, the widescreen versions do indeed exist.
 Now they are releasing the ‘entire series’ again, this time on DVD’s, one season at a time.

-I own the Babylon 5 DVD’s, because they were all released in that format.
-The funds wasted on the Laserdisks have left a sour taste in my mouth when it comes to attempting to collect other television programs in any format.
+I now own the Babylon 5 DVD’s, because they were finally all released in that format.
+The funds wasted on the Laserdiscs have left a sour taste in my mouth when it comes to attempting to collect other television programs in any format.

 Just when I was ready to spring for Star Trek DVD’s, the remastered versions show up, as well as the newly conceived format of HD-DVD.
-And I get that feeling that I’ve wasted money…
+And I get that feeling that I could have wasted money again.

-Of course, they could offer to upgrade previously purchased media to the new format (as I suggested they do with the B5 Laserdisks) but I’m sure they don’t see any reason to cut into their profits and offer to make good on their take on intellectual property rights (as in I don’t have the right to duplicate my purchased copies of their intellectual property for my own use)
+Of course, they could offer to upgrade previously purchased media to the new format (as I suggested they do with the B5 Laserdiscs) but I’m sure they don’t see any reason to cut into their profits and offer to make good on their take on intellectual property rights, their take being that I don’t have the right to duplicate my purchased copies of their intellectual property for my own use,